These guidelines can make a difference between acceptance or rejection

 65. Some states, such as New York, offer free tuition to state colleges and universities to families that earn less than $100,000 a year.
 See if your state has such a program.

 66. If you qualify for America’s most prestigious schools, your financial needs will often be met.
-See my analysis of why children of Solo Moms should aim for elite schools.
+For children of single moms, see my analysis of why you should aim for elite schools.

 67. Community college can be cost effective, but not always.
 Be sure to weigh the price of board and transportation.
 Make sure to take courses with credits that will transfer with you, or you will lose money and time.